Danish payments firm says fears 100,000 credit cards hacked

-COPENHAGEN Danish payment processor company Nets has advised local banks to block up to 100,000 credit cards on suspicion their security might have been compromised by hackers, it said on Wednesday.
+COPENHAGEN (Reuters) - Danish payment processor company Nets has advised local banks to block up to 100,000 credit cards on suspicion their security might have been compromised by hackers, it said on Wednesday.

 Nets, which was floated last month, said the breach was probably linked to transactions with a single internet retailer based abroad.